Student Management Policy: Developing Responsible Citizens

 - Physical Aggression: (Pushing, shoving, kicking, hitting, slapping, scratching, etc., or any physical contact with the intent to intimidate/harass)

-All these behaviors are handled initially by the Teacher; however, the intensity, the severity or the recurrence of the incident may warrant the intervention of the Student Manager.
-Requesting administrative intervention (SM or DA) for every incident undermines the teacher’s effective classroom management and encourages further infractions.
+All these behaviors are handled initially by the Teacher; however, the intensity, the severity or the recurrence of the incident may warrant the intervention of the divisional principal.
+Requesting administrative intervention for every incident undermines the teacher’s effective classroom management and encourages further infractions.

 The Role of the Parents